ulx3s/quick-start/README.md

 # Connecting ULX3S

 You need to connect to USB1 (US1) connector to the host computer in order to program the board.
+Connecting to USB2 (US2) will not work.

 ![](images/ulx3s-usb1.jpg?raw=true)